 Unique, rare, important and humorous historical treasures and archival collections reside within Windham County’s numerous historical societies, public libraries and museums.
 The Brattleboro Words Project’s October Roundtable Discussion gathered representatives who work with these treasures in recognition of National Archives Month.

 Royall Tyler: Author, Wit and Judge, of Early Brattleboro

 The Brattleboro Words Project invites you to join us for a discussion on Royall Tyler, the most important area author of the Federalist era.
-Marius B. Peladeau, the leading Tyler schololar, and moderator Tom Ragle of Guilford, will join Don McLean, Guilford and Christina Gibbons, Brattleboro, authors of “True as Steele.”
+Marius B. Peladeau, the leading Tyler schololar, and moderator Tom Ragle of Guilford, will join Don McLean, of Guilford, and Christina Gibbons, of Brattleboro, authors of “True as Steele.”

 Heaven & Hell: Kipling in Vermont

-Kipling is one of the world’s most famous authors, whose time in American, and living in Dummerston, were the happiest, most inspired and productive time of his life.
+Kipling is one of the world’s most famous authors, whose time in America, and living in Dummerston, were the happiest, most inspired and productive time of his life.

 In this period he composed the two Jungle Books (1894, 1895), the first three Just So Stories (1897), and began thinking about his masterpiece Kim (1901).